 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you could start on AfC band 2.
 As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Bricklayers in the NHS work standard hours of around 37.5 a week.
 The job may involve early starts and weekend working.

 Terms and conditions will usually be different for bricklayers working outside of the NHS.

 With experience, a bricklayer can become a team leader, supervising the work of others.
 With further experience you could progress to manager, responsible for a hospital, area or trust.

 There are opportunities outside the NHS.
 Some bricklayers become self-employed by setting up a business, either on their own or with one or more colleagues.